AreYouIvan/react-store/README.md

 # react-store
-A e-commerce client building using React.js
+An e-commerce client building using React.js

 You may see the web [here](http://areyouivan.com/).